jumpalottahigh/blog.georgi-yanev.com/content/posts/fpv/2020-03-15-skyrc-q200-lipo-battery-charger/index.md

 There are other products out there, that are certainly cheaper, especially if you have your own power supply or if you charge with a parallel charging board.
 That's a fact that needs to be acknoledged and I'm not saying the SkyRC Q200 is the right charger for everyone.
 But for me it is.
 For 2 main reasons:

-1. I don't have a separate power supply and much more would prefer a plug and play unit that you can just start using.
+1. I don't have a separate power supply and much more would prefer a plug and play unit that I can just start using.
 2. I don't do parallel charging with external boards.
 I know if you are careful and know what you're doing it is a safe method of charging many batteries at once.
 I personally do not want to do it and have no need to do it.
 I fly different quads with different battery sizes, and have been doing somewhat fine with just a couple of very small chargers for about 3 years now.

 The [SkyRC Q200][1] has 4 completely separate from one another charging slots and I love this.
 I can charge 4 different batteries at the same time.
 This, plus still using my 2 old chargers is a combination I don't think I'll be outgrowing any time soon.

 If you like parallel charging and know what you're doing - enjoy.
 I'm not trying to convince anyone against it.
 It's not wildly dangerous, I'm not trying to portrait it like it is.
-But I know of many people who don't want to do it (including myself) and this is why I'm making this review and sharing my experience with this charging setup.
+But I know of many people who don't want to do it (including myself) and this is why I'm making this review and sharing my experience and my charging setup.

 ### Table of contents